-Okay, so here’s a topic that’s come up pretty often with readers… and it’s also one that’s affected me personally.
+Okay, so here’s a topic that comes up pretty often for people dealing with SIJD… and it’s also one that’s affected me personally.

-Many of you have written to me about strange popping sensations and/or pain in the front of your pelvis.
+Many of you have asked me about strange popping sensations and/or pain in the front of your pelvis.
 Sometimes over the hip socket, and sometimes right by the pubic symphysis, which is the major joint in the very front of your pelvis:

 Sometimes this pain and snapping can mean that you have a somewhat serious issue that you need to attend to.
 But sometimes, it can just be muscular.